 Treat a hernia

-If you have a hernia, your WOC nurse may suggest a hernia support belt.
+Your WOC nurse may suggest a hernia if you have a hernia support belt.
 These belts are made to fit your body.

 You can also wear a girdle or cycling shorts to support the hernia.
-If you use these, you will need to cut a hole for your urostomy bag.
+If you use these, you will need to cut a hole in your urostomy bag.

 Wearing a hernia support belt, girdle, or cycling shorts will not cure the hernia or prevent it from getting worse.
 However, they can make you feel more comfortable and pull on the bump to help your clothes fit better.